 Takes three parameters, a row, a column and a number.
-If this entry (at row, column) hasn't been filled in yet, remove number from the list of possible values at this entry.
+If the entry at that row and column hasn't been filled in yet, remove number from the list of possible values at this entry.
 This method will be called when a number has been placed in either the same row, column or subgrid as this entry and it will remove that number as a possibility.

-Hint: help(list) typed in the python shell gives the methods that are available for lists (take a look at which ones might be helpful).
+Hint: Type help(list) in the python shell to see all of the methods that are available for lists or you can look at the documentation online (take a look at which ones might be helpful).